 The mission of the Stockholm Resilience Centre is to advance the understanding of complex social-ecological systems, and generate new and elaborated insights and means for the development of management and governance practices.

-The centre is a joint initiative between Stockholm University, the Stockholm Environment Institute and the Beijer International Institute of Ecological Economics at The Royal Swedish Academy of Sciences.
+The centre is a joint initiative between Stockholm University and the Beijer International Institute of Ecological Economics at The Royal Swedish Academy of Sciences.